telerik/maui-docs/get-started/first-steps.md

 This guide provides the information you need to start using the Telerik UI for .NET MAUI suite&mdash;it includes instructions about the available download and installation approaches as well as the required handlers and renderers you have to register.

-## Set Up Your .NET MAUI Application
+## Step 1: Set Up Your .NET MAUI Application

 1. Before you start with the installation of Telerik UI for .NET MAUI, make sure you have a running .NET MAUI application.
 For more information on the required steps and system requirements, refer to the [Microsoft .NET MAUI official documentation](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).

 >important For .NET MAUI Apps you must have **Visual Studio 2022 Preview - 17.1 Preview 1**

-## Download Telerik UI for .NET MAUI
+## Step 2: Download Telerik UI for .NET MAUI

 Telerik UI for .NET MAUI provides the following approaches to download the library: